withastro/starlight/docs/src/content/docs/reference/configuration.md

 Define if the last update date should be visible in the page footer.

-This feature relies on the Git history and may not be accurate on some deployment platforms performing [shallow clones](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt).
+By default, this feature relies on the Git history and may not be accurate on some deployment platforms performing [shallow clones](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt).
+A page’s frontmatter can override the generated date using the [`lastUpdated`](/reference/frontmatter/#lastupdated) field.